+9.2.5.1 Review proposed development within the Wetlands and Floodplain Protection District to assure that all necessary permits have been received from those governmental agencies from which approval is required by Federal or State Law.

+9.2.5.2 Review all permit applications to determine whether proposed building sites will be reasonably safe from flooding.

+9.2.5.3 Obtain, review and reasonably utilize any base flood elevation data from a federal, state, or other source as criteria for requiring that all new construction, substantial improvements, or other development in Zone A and other special flood hazard areas meet the requirements of these By-Laws.
+All new subdivision proposals or any development greater than fifty lots or five acres, whichever is the lesser, any portion of which is in the floodplain of Zone A, shall include base flood elevation data based on the Hundred Year Storm.

-- 9.2.5.1 Review proposed development within the Wetlands and Floodplain Protection District to assure that all necessary permits have been received from those governmental agencies from which approval is required by Federal or State Law. - 9.2.5.2 Review all permit applications to determine whether proposed building sites will be reasonably safe from flooding. - 9.2.5.3 Obtain, review and reasonably utilize any base flood elevation data available as criteria for requiring that all new construction or substantial improvements meet the requirements set forth in this By-Law. - 9.2.5.4 Obtain the elevation, in relation to mean sea level, of the lowest habitable floor, including basement, of all new or substantially improved structures.
-Also determine whether the structure has been floodproofed, and if so, the elevation to which it was floodproofed. - 9.2.5.5 Prior to any alteration or relocation of a watercourse, notify adjacent affected communities and the Massachusetts Division of Water Resources, and also submit copies of such notification to the Federal Insurance Administration. - 9.2.5.6 Assure that the flood carrying capacity within the altered or relocated portion of any watercourse is maintained.
+9.2.5.4 Obtain the elevation, in relation to mean sea level, of the lowest floor, including basement, of all new or substantially improved structures.
+Also determine whether the structure has been floodproofed, and if so, the elevation to which it was floodproofed.

+9.2.5.4.1 For all new construction or substantial improvements, fully enclosed areas below the lowest floor, which are subject to flooding, shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
+Any such design must be certified by a registered professional engineer/architect or meet or exceed all the following criteria:

+- a minimum of two openings having a total net area of a minimum of one square inch for every square foot of enclosed area which is subject to flooding; - the bottom of all openings shall be no higher than one foot above grade; - openings may be equipped with screens, louvres, or other devices provided they permit automatic entry/exit of floodwaters.

-9.2.5.7 Maintain records of flood-proofing certifications prepared by professional engineers and architects, and of lowest floor elevations and floodproofing elevations determined in accordance with this By-Law.
+Records of the lowest floor elevations and floodproofing certification prepared by the architect or engineer and in accordance with these by-laws shall be maintained on file as a matter of public record.

+9.2.5.5 Prior to any alteration or relocation of a watercourse, notify adjacent affected communities and the Massachusetts Division of Water Resources, and also submit copies of such notification to the Federal Insurance Administration.

+9.2.5.6 Assure that the flood carrying capacity within the altered or relocated portion of any watercourse is maintained.

-9.2.5.8 No occupancy permit shall be issued until all Boards with jurisdiction under this By-Law have given written notice to the issuing officer that they are satisfied with compliance by the applicant with this By-Law.
+9.2.5.7 No occupancy permit shall be issued until all Boards with jurisdiction under this By-Law have given written notice to the issuing officer that they are satisfied with compliance by the applicant with this By-Law.
 Failure by any Board to respond within 21 days to a written request from the issuing officer for an opinion on compliance will constitute agreed compliance by the requested Board.

-9.2.6 AREA AND YARD REGULATIONS
+9.2.6 AREA AND YARD REQUIREMENTS